piotrmurach/strings/README.md

 * No monkey-patching String class
 * Functional API that can be easily wrapped by other objects
 * Supports multibyte character encodings such as UTF-8, EUC-JP
-* Handles languages without whitespaces between words (like Chinese and Japanese)
+* Handles languages without white-spaces between words (like Chinese and Japanese)
 * Supports ANSI escape codes

 ## Contents